microsoftgraph/msgraph-training-building-apps/Lab.md

     ```powershell
     Install-Package "Microsoft.Graph"
-    Install-Package "Microsoft.Identity.Client" -pre
+    Install-Package "Microsoft.Identity.Client" -version 1.1.4-preview0002
     Install-Package "System.Configuration.ConfigurationManager"
     ```

-1. Edit the **app.config** file, and immediately before the `/configuration` element, add the following element:
+1. Edit the **app.config** file, and immediately before the `/configuration` element, add the following element replacing the value with the **Application ID** provided by the Application Registration Portal:

     ```xml
     <appSettings>
         <add key="clientId" value="a943d247-89a1-4a21-9a62-c9714056c456"/>
     </appSettings>
     ```

-    >Note: Make sure to replace the value with the **Application ID** value provided from the Application Registration Portal.

 ### Add AuthenticationHelper.cs